sameersbn/docker-invoiceplane/README.md

 ## Persistence

-For Invoice plane to preserve its state across container shutdown and startup you should mount a volume at `/var/lib/invoiceplane`.
+For InvoicePlane to preserve its state across container shutdown and startup you should mount a volume at `/var/lib/invoiceplane`.

 > *The [Quickstart](#quickstart) command already mounts a volume for persistence.*